moliver28/research-handbook/content/job-families/engineering/support-intern.md

 ### Projects you might work on

-When you’re not tackling difficult customer challenges, you’ll have a lot of freedom to work on things that will make your life, and the lives of our customers and Support Engineers, easier.
+When you’re not tackling difficult customer challenges, you may get to work on things that will make your life, and the lives of our customers and Support Engineers, easier.
 Current and past support engineers have:

 - created a tool to [quickly analyze strace output](https://gitlab.com/gitlab-com/support/toolbox/strace-parser)
 - built and maintained tooling to handle our call scheduling